 This content may contain affiliate links.
 If you purchase through these links I may receive a commission at no extra cost to you.
 However, I only recommend products or services that I genuinely like and trust.

-Before you get too excited though, there is a lot more to proofreading that being good at spotting errors!
-There’s also a lot of work that goes into setting up a freelance proofreading business.
+Before you get too excited though, there is a lot more to proofreading than being good at spotting errors!
+There’s also a lot of work that goes into starting a freelance proofreading business.

 If you have been thinking of becoming a freelance proofreader, but you’re not sure where to start, then here is a breakdown of the first steps you need to take to set up a proofreading business.

 Write a business plan

 Before you set up your business, it’s a good idea to write up a business plan.
 This is a critical first step as it will help you to clarify what you need to focus on to be successful.